worldbank/dime-standards/dime-research-standards/pillar-1-research-ethics/research-ethics-resources/informed-consent-templates/README.md

 This folder includes the following consent templates:

-1. Written consent – This is a printable version of the contains all details including contact person in case of any issues that can be shared with the respondent for future use.
+1. Written consent – This is a printable version of the consent form that contains all details including contact person in case of future issues.
 2. Written consent w COVID-19 risks - This is the same as the written consent including risks for COVID-19 transmission.
 3. Oral consent – This is the bare minimum from the written consent that should be read out to a respondent before starting a survey.
 4. Oral consent w COVID-19 risks - This is the same as the oral consent including risks for COVID-19 transmission.